Abib-ops/Abib/README.txt

 Bug fixed regarding installation.
 About.txt changed for cross-platform compatibility.

-Argument issue resolved: In that for the present, there must be either no arguments or three arguments.
-The arguments are, in order, font-size, width and height.
-They are by default 14 480 810 respectively, therefore, to have them to change just the font-size, you would need to have, for example, 12 480 810 or 11 480 810.
-You must have all three arguments present, I believe, and this will allow for a large choice of window sizes to suit different screens.
+The current implementation requires that you either provide no arguments or exactly three arguments, in the following order: font-size, width, and height.
+By default, these values are set to 14, 480, and 810 respectively.
+Consequently, if you only wish to modify the font size, you must supply all three parameters—for example, "11 480 810" or "12 480 810."
+This approach ensures that a wide range of window sizes can be accommodated to suit different screens.

 The place to put the arguments:
 Right-click on the Windows Abib icon;